magodo/azlist/README.md

     **Answer**: This is because `azlist` will first make an ARG call with the given `where` predicate, then if `--recursive` is specified, it will recursively call the "LIST" on the *known* child resource types.
 In this case, since the subnet is not an ARM tracked resource, ARG returns nothing.

+- **Question**: Why isn't any data source listed in my application insight workspace?

+    **Answer**: The data source is a proxy resource, which is discovered by listing on its collection API endpoint.
+However, it requires some special parameters, in this case it is a `$filter = kind eq <foo>` query parameter.
+Currently, we didn't do any such special handlings for those endpoints (for the sake of maintainance).
+The same might happens for the other proxy resouce types.
+To have an overview of resources that hit error during discovery, you can specify the `--print-error`/`-e` option.